aframevr/aframe/docs/core/entity.md

 // >> "0 1 1"
 ```

-### `getDefinedAttribute (componentName)`
+### `getDOMAttribute (componentName)`

-`getDefinedAttribute` retrieves only parsed component data that is explicitly
+`getDOMAttribute` retrieves only parsed component data that is explicitly
 defined in the DOM or via `setAttribute`.
 If `componentName` is the name of a
-registered component, `getDefinedAttribute` will return only the component data
+registered component, `getDOMAttribute` will return only the component data
-defined in the HTML as a parsed object. `getDefinedAttribute` for components is
+defined in the HTML as a parsed object. `getDOMAttribute` for components is
 the partial form of `getAttribute` since the returned component data does not
 include applied mixins or default values: